PanicStation.org

 1. Collect the ride details immediately.

-4. Ask for a controlled, documented handoff.
+4. Arrange a safe, documented handoff.

 What can wait